Study

 Can marriage make a couple gain weight?
 That depends on how satisfied the couple is.

-A recent Southern Methodist University study found when couples are more satisfied in their marriage, they are more likely to gain weight.
+A Southern Methodist University study found when couples are more satisfied in their marriage, they are more likely to gain weight.

 However, couples considering divorce (or even taking steps to separate) are more likely to lose weight.